System Cleanup Series: Uninstall (Remove) Apps and Programs in Windows 10

 2023-02-17-13_11_22-Window

 This blog post is part of my System Cleanup series.
-One of the best ways to free up some space on your computer is to remove programs and apps you're not using or no longer want, some of which may have come pre-installed when you purchased your computer and you might not even know are there.
+One of the best ways to free up some space on your computer is to remove programs and apps you're not using or no longer want.
+Some of these may have come pre-installed when you purchased your computer and you might not even know they are there.

 download (2)